-A. No, Clovis Online School is a virtual, non-classroom based charter school.
+A. No, Clovis Online School is a virtual, non-classroom-based charter school.
 There are requirements per AB130 for the student to attend on a daily or weekly basis via internet or telephone, and there is a face-to-face requirement with their teacher on the campus but daily instruction is conducted virtually online.

 Q: If my senior enrolls in Clovis Online, what is the latest date he/she can transfer back to their high school so they can graduate with their class?

 A: All high school students must have appropriate grades and credits to be considered for a return to a comprehensive site.
 This means that a high school student must have progressed enough in his/her current classes to be able to transfer to the same class at a different school and align with the class in its current progress.
-It is highly recommended that the latest any high school student should seek to transfer from Clovis Online School to attend a comprehensive site is at the semester break.
+It is highly recommended that the latest any high school student should seek to transfer from Clovis Online School to attend a comprehensive site is during the semester break.
 Any later time in the school year could create difficulties in maintaining academic progress and student grades.
 Students are able to transfer no later than April 19, 2022, but will have to complete projects and final exams given at their comprehensive site.
 If this option is chosen, it is at the possible cost of the student’s grades and grade point average.

 Q. What does Clovis Online School look like?

-A. Clovis Online School is a non-classroom based independent study charter school.
+A. Clovis Online School is a non-classroom-based independent study charter school.
 Clovis Online School is a K-12 school that requires students to be independent learners.
-Students must be able to work on their own and be able to meet via zoom or in person as required by AB130, the master agreement and the teacher.
+Students must be able to work on their own and be able to meet via zoom or in person as required by AB130, the master agreement, and the teacher.
 Students are assigned courses based on their individual intake with their counselor.
 At that time, the student and parent go over with the counselor the academic record of the student and go over the expectations for the school.
 The counselor assigns the student with a teacher and courses.
-The courses will mirror those at the comprehensive site, if they are available.
+The courses will mirror those at the comprehensive site if they are available.

 Q. Is there a maximum number of students that can be enrolled at Clovis Online School?